 The Plan sets out a vision for our village, proposes where new housing development should be sited (and why).
 It also says what should be done by the parish council and others to improve and maintain facilities in the village, covering transport, the environment and the community.
 The policies in the Plan are a comprehensive agenda for local development and action and will be a major influence on how Fiskerton develops.
 There are no set rules as to the content of a Plan.

 The new Community Infrastructure Levy will be payable by developers of any new homes, and making a Plan gives us the opportunity to consider what level of development is acceptable to fund infrastructure improvements.

 Who has written the Plan?

 The Plan has been put together by a team headed by Cllr Rob Wall and is ‘owned’ by the parish council.
 They have done so following national and local guidance on the format and content of plans.

-This consultation is for anyone associated with the Parish, including landowners, clubs, societies and government bodies and agencies.
-The parish council will review comments made and may modify the plan.
+This revue of the final draft plan is for anyone associated with the Parish, including landowners, clubs, societies and government bodies and agencies.
+The parish council will review comments made.

 Later there will be an additional consultation run by WLDC.
-After this, and any further modifications, the Plan will be formally ‘examined’ by a planning expert to ensure it is fully fit for purpose, and after that there will be a referendum for villagers to vote to approve and accept the final Plan.
+After this, the Plan will be formally ‘examined’ by a planning examiner to ensure it is fully fit for purpose, and after that there will be a referendum for villagers to vote to approve and accept the final Plan.
 Then it comes into use.

 Give us your Views

-Use the links below to view the Neighbourhood planFiskerton Development Plan Draft – November 2016
+Use the links below to view the final draft